po1sigala/live/01-Class-Content/09-NodeJS/04-Career-Connection/README.md

 #### Step #3: Submit Portfolio Link on Bootcamp Spot

 Last but not least, submit your portfolio on Bootcamp Spot!
 Once you do this, you are one step closer to being marked as employer-ready.
-When this happens, a number of Career services resources will open up to you, such as employer networking events and webinars, online interactive workshops, and more!
+When this happens, a number of career services resources will open up to you, such as employer networking events and webinars, online interactive workshops, and more!

 ### Technical Interview Preparation